Eden or Dr. Zaius Knows More About the Forbidden Zone Than He Lets On

 The first legitimate God/human interaction you read about is when animals are paraded in front of Adam to be named (v.
 19).
 At least that’s the popular conception.
 You generally think of this event as him naming the animals one by one like a six-year-old kid pulling crazy names like hippopotamus out of thin air, all while Shirley Ellis sings the “Name Game” in the background.
 But verse 20 reveals the process actually involved identifying species.
 This is more akin to a Discovery Channel special on animal cohabitation.
 Adam lived among and studied his subjects like Steve Irwin until he retrieved all of the necessary data.
 That’s something altogether different.

-The significance of the passage is that Adam “did not find a helper corresponding to him” among the animals (v.
+The significance of the passage is that Adam doesn’t find anyone like him among the animals (v.
 20).
 There is no comparable specimen, that is, the female of the species (Homo sapiens) is nowhere to be found.
 God recognizes this deficiency before man inspects the animals, but takes the time to allow Adam to identify the need for himself (v.
 18).
 It’s almost as if God is running a diagnostic check.
 He always intended for there to be women, but wants to see if Adam will notice the oversight.
 He does.
 God, in turn, fashions him a mate.
 But we’re not talking about a preprogrammed fembot.
 This mate isn’t formed out of the dust, secondary to man, but rather from man as an equal human representative and partner.
 It appears God planned the arrival of the opposite sex this way to showcase male/female equality.
 There’s some question as to what was taken from Adam during this process.
 The most common interpretations render it as a “side,” though English-language translations prefer “rib.”
 Some scholars speculate Adam’s body was originally an incorporation of male and female components and that God took the female element or “side” in order to make Eve.
 In the words of RuPaul, “You can call me he.
 You can call me she.
 You can call me Regis and Kathie Lee.”
 There are a lot of interesting theories out there.
 If you’re feeling bold you can read up on Congenital Human Baculum Deficiency.
 Whatever the case, upon seeing Eve for the first time, Adam is reduced to a Tex Avery howling wolf.
 He immediately identifies the species in front of him, saying, “Are you a parking ticket?
 Because you’ve got FINE written all over you.”
 Actually he says, “This time it is bone of my bones and flesh of my flesh” (v.
 23).
 But, you know, same thing.

 By the time Adam and Eve pack up the U-Haul and move to the garden they’re familiar with the world beyond its borders.
 They have experienced the complex environment they’ve been instructed to subdue (see Gen. 1:28) and understand Eden is a five-star upgrade.
 Living in its limited realm is a privilege, but it won’t excuse them from their broader responsibilities.
 Eden isn’t a bubble meant to protect them from the outside world.
 It’s a starting line that leads to the outside world.